nhatcher/Srini/ROADMAD.md

 FUNCTION PLOTER PHASE
 ---------------------
 1. Create a simple function plotter using eval and dumb plotting algorithm (done)
-2. Parse function input (jison or equvalent), use codemirror or equivalent
+2. Parse function input (jison or equvalent), use codemirror or equivalent (done)
 3. Add small DSL (plot[f(x), {x, 0 5}]) with options for colors...
 4. Improve the DSL to include variables, several function definitions, sliders?
 5. Improve Plotting algorithm